What’s happened, the UK Supreme Court Decision.

 If you have a non-purchase (lease) agreement.

-The FCA confirmed last year that lease agreements will not form part of the redress scheme.
-As a result, we’ll respond in line with normal complaint handling rules and you’ll receive a final response within eight weeks of the date your complaint.
+The FCA confirmed on 3 December 2025 that lease agreements will not form part of the redress scheme.
+As a result, we’ll respond in line with normal complaint handling rules and you’ll receive a final response within eight weeks of the date of your complaint.

 If you would like to submit a new complaint you can do so by email to MBFS-Commissions@mercedes-benz.com.
 Our specialist team will review your complaint and confirm when you can expect to receive a response from us.